-We are a global provider of traditional and digital identity solutions, advanced M2M solutions, cyber security devices and solutions, secure payment solutions and connectivity products and solutions to governments and private and public organizations throughout the world.
+We are a global provider of traditional and e-Gov solutions, IoT products and solutions, Cyber Security products and services, secure payment solutions and connectivity products and solutions to governments, private and public organizations throughout the world.

 Our product depth and global presence was expanded significantly with our acquisition of the SmartID division of OTI in December 2013, with our acquisition of Prevision, Safend, LCA, PowaPOS business, and Alvarion.
 Our operations grew significantly following the acquisition of the SmartID division and the 2016 acquisitions, especially our head count and research and development and sales and marketing expenses, as we did our best to respond to the new market and customer needs.